aras62/vision-based-prediction/metrics/trajectory_metrics.md

 <pre>
 @InProceedings{Wang_2020_ECCV,
-    author = "Wang, Tsun-Hsuan and Manivasagam, Sivabalan and Liang, Ming and Yang, Bin and Zeng, Wenyuan and Tu, James and Urtasun, Raquel", title = "V2vnet: Vehicle-to-vehicle communication for joint perception and prediction", booktitle = "ECCV",
+    author = "Wang, Tsun-Hsuan and Manivasagam, Sivabalan and Liang, Ming and Yang, Bin and Zeng, Wenyuan and Tu, James and Urtasun, Raquel", title = "{V2VNet}: Vehicle-to-vehicle Communication for Joint Perception and Prediction", booktitle = "ECCV",
     year = "2020"
 }